 6 AVOID DROP OFFS

-Steep drop offs are favourite feeding areas for sharks.
+Steep drop offs are favorite feeding areas for sharks.

 7 DO NOT WEAR SHINY JEWELLERY